DocTreen

 Reject invalid requests with a structured 422 — same Zod schema as the docs.

 The same Zod schema you declared for documentation can validate every incoming request.
-Enable it once at the adapter level and DocTreen runs safeParseAsync against request.body and request.query before your handler executes.
+Enable it once at the adapter level and DocTreen runs safeParseAsync against request.body, request.query, and request.params before your handler executes.
 Invalid requests are rejected with a structured 422 response.

 const express = require('express');